-From 1929 to 1932, the stock market plummeted a stunning 83%, and many lost everything.
-That catastrophe triggered the Great Depression, which did not fully end until the United States entered World War II in 1941.
+From 1929 to 1932, the stock market plummeted a stunning 83%, and many investors lost everything.
+That catastrophe triggered the Great Depression, a crisis so severe it did not fully resolve until the United States entered World War II in 1941.

-From 2007 to 2009, during the collapse of the mortgage and real estate markets, which brought the economy dangerously close to another depression, the market dropped a massive 57%.
-Stocks finally bottomed at an ominous intraday low of 666 on the S&P 500 on March 9, 2009, setting the floor for a historic bull run that stretched until January 2022.
-A swift correction followed, the rally resumed in October of that year, and the broader uptrend has continued since.
+From 2007 to 2009, the collapse of the mortgage and real estate markets brought the economy dangerously close to another depression.
+The market dropped a massive 57% before stocks finally bottomed at an ominous intraday low of 666 on the S&P 500 on March 9, 2009.
+That floor set the stage for a historic bull run lasting until January 2022.
+A swift correction followed, the rally resumed that October, and the broader uptrend has continued since.

-Though devastating, a market crash or severe correction is survivable when you are in your 40s with decades of earning power ahead.
-For baby boomers who have enjoyed unprecedented gains over the past 35 years, however, staying heavily weighted to stocks now is a dangerous gamble with retirement security on the line.
-The recovery time from a true crash can far outlast any ordinary bear market, sometimes stretching across decades:
+A market crash or severe correction is survivable when you are in your 40s with decades of earning power ahead.
+For baby boomers who have enjoyed unprecedented gains over the past 35 years, however, staying heavily weighted to stocks is a dangerous gamble with retirement security on the line.
+Recovery times from true crashes can far outlast any ordinary bear market, sometimes stretching across decades:

 - The 1929 crash lasted until 1932, and the Dow did not fully recover until November 1954.